 Simon Banks, Founder and Group Managing Director, CSL

 The Engineers of Tomorrow competition, which sees young security apprentices compete against each other in a live installation challenge, has returned to IFSEC International in 2018 for its 20th anniversary.

 Given the growing engineering skills gap undermining the industry as well as the wider economy, the need for such an event has never been greater.
 Taking place over three days at London ExCeL, the competition will pit more than 60 young engineers – working in teams of two – against each other.
-The heat winners – one team per day – will then be invited to the Security & Fire Excellence Awards in November, where an overall winner will be announced.
-The winner will claim a £1,000 prize.
 The top five teams of the overall competition that takes place over IFSEC and FIREX will be invited to the Security & Fire Excellence Awards in November, where the winning places will be announced.

 What is the competition about?